edgedb/easy-edgedb/chapter1/index.md

 This is already a lot of information, and it helps us start to think about our database schema.
 The language used for EdgeDB is called EdgeQL, and is used to define, mutate, and query data.
 Inside it is {ref}`SDL (schema definition language)<docs:ref_eql_sdl>` that makes migration easy, and which we will learn in this book.
 So far our schema needs the following:

 - Some kind of City or Location type.
 These types that we can create are called {ref}`object types <docs:ref_datamodel_object_types>`, made out of properties and links.
 What properties should a City type have?
 Perhaps a name and a location, and sometimes a different name or spelling.
-Bistritz for example is now called Bistrița (it's in Romania), and Buda-Pesth is now written Budapest.
+Bistritz for example is in Romania and is now written Bistrița (note the ț - it's Bistrița, not Bistrita), while Buda-Pesth is now written Budapest.
 - Some kind of Person type.
 We need it to have a name, and also a way to track the places that the person visited.

 To make a type inside a schema, just use the keyword `type` followed by the type name, then `{}` curly brackets.
 Our `Person` type will start out like this: